-Former Vanderbilt standout Aleke Tsoubanos enters her seventh season as an assistant coach for the women's tennis team.
+Former Vanderbilt standout Aleke Tsoubanos enters her eighth season on the women's tennis staff, newly named as the associate coach.
 Tsoubanos has played an essential role in bringing in some of the nation's top recruiting classes since her arrival and has been a key to the team's successes in the SEC and NCAA, including a trip to the Sweet 16 in 2011.

 "Aleke has had a real impact on our program," Vanderbilt head coach Geoff Macdonald said.
 "She has a great tennis eye and strong work ethic and relationship with our players.
 She is great working with people and knows all phases to the game which makes her an exceptional, bright young coach."